English

 Early Reading

 The teaching of early reading is delivered daily through the synthetic phonics programme (SSP), Little Wandle which begins in the Early Years Foundation Stage and continues throughout Year 1.
 If any child requires further support beyond Year 1, we continue to follow the Little Wandle Rapid Catch Up programme.
 We have chosen this scheme as it built upon Letters and Sounds which we used previously; is fully sequenced and aligned to the National Curriculum; and contains a comprehensive suite of CPD videos to support teaching and learning across the school.
-In 2022, after our first year delivering this scheme, every child passed the phonics screener with nobody scoring less than 36/40.
+For the past two years, our Phonics Screening pass rate has been 100% with no child getting lower than 35/100.

 Reading in Year 2

-Reading instruction in Year 2 builds on the early reading work previously undertaken whilst moving towards that which the children will undertake in Year 3 and beyond.
-Reading carousel is conducted daily and also comprises a spelling activity linked to the Spelling Shed scheme of work.
-Whole-class reading lessons take one of two formats: ‘unseen texts’ that comprise of either a Fred’s Reading or Literacy Shed+ VIPERS resource; and a whole-class text (as detailed on our reading spine) that is slightly more challenging than the children can access by themselves and is thus guided by the teacher to access it.
+Reading instruction in Year 2 builds on the early reading work previously undertaken, whilst moving towards that which the children will undertake in Year 3 and beyond.
+Upon entering Y2, we re-assess the children who are not confident with their sounds and they follow LW Rapid Catch Up if they require it.
+In addition, Autumn 1 recaps the Y1 Summer 2 Phase 6 sounds.
+Every half term, each child reads their reading scheme book to the class teacher who assesses their progress in reading.
+Reading and phonics groups are conducted daily; phonics-based tasks allow children to independently rehearse previously taught skills, whilst the adults explicitly teach decoding, fluency and comprehension with their groups.
+Whole-class reading lessons take one of two formats: ‘unseen texts’ that comprise of either a Fred’s Reading or Literacy Shed+ resource; and a whole-class text (as detailed on our reading spine) that is slightly more challenging than the children can access by themselves, and is thus guided by the teacher to access it.
 Reader’s Theatre is also used within whole-class reading but is first adapted to suit the age of the children as is necessary for their developing skill level at this age.

 Reading in Key Stage 2

 In Key Stage 2, explicit reading instruction is taught for two hours per week and builds on from the work in Year 2.
-Again, lessons consist of either an unseen text from either Fred’s Reading or Literacy Shed+ VIPERS resources, and a high-quality text as detailed on our reading spine.
+Again, lessons consist of either an unseen text from either Fred’s Reading or Literacy Shed+ resources, and a high-quality text as detailed on our reading spine.
 These texts are selected based on both their difficulty level (as determined by a lexile analyser) and its appropriateness to the cohort; and, if genuine links can be made, to the wider curriculum.
-Reader’s Theatre (a strategy chosen from the EEF Improving Literacy in Key Stage 2 recommendations) can be seen in approximately one in four lessons which aids comprehension and oracy skills as well as providing opportunities for drama (speaking and listening, performing).
+Reader’s Theatre (a strategy chosen from the EEF Improving Literacy in Key Stage 2 recommendations) can be seen in approximately one in four lessons which aids comprehension and oracy skills.
 Reader’s Theatre is not restricted to just the reading lesson, nor fiction and poetry texts, as it works equally well across other subjects and with non-fiction texts too.

 Instilling a love of reading